-The Miami Heat, who have now won their third NBA championship, get to take home the Larry O’Brien trophy for the second time in as many seasons.
+The Miami Heat, who have now won their third NBA championship in team history, get to take home the Larry O’Brien trophy for the second time in as many seasons.
 The team also gets to take home a little pocket change: $3,811,608 in playoff bonus money.

-In the NBA, there is no championship prize money per se – just a $13 million bonus pool that is funded by playoff gate receipts and is then allocated to playoff teams.
+In the NBA, there is no championship prize money per se – just a $13 million “Player Playoff Pool” that is funded by playoff gate receipts and is then allocated to playoff teams.
 The amount earned escalates as one’s team advances in the playoffs.